gocd/docs.go.cd/faq/oauth_overview.md

 #### Common terms:

 -   **Provider/Resource Owner** – the app that hosts the protected resource.
 An example is Twitter which uses OAuth as the protocol for all its clients.
 In the context of this document, Go is the provider/resource owner.
 -   **Client** – the app that requests to see the resource data on behalf of the user.
 Any Twitter client that shows tweets is an example of this.
-An HTML gadget that displays the status of all Go pipelines running on a server is also an example of a client.
 -   **User/end user** – the entity who initiates the OAuth flow to allow the client to access protected data from the provider.
 -   **Client id/client secret** – Often, provider apps will maintain a list of clients that are allowed to access their data.
 Client apps can be identified in a number of ways, including with an id and a secret.